Primary Care Nurse Practitioner Career Overview

 How Much Do Primary Care Nurse Practitioners Make?

-According to the AANP's 2019 compensation overview, the median base salary for a full-time nurse practitioner is $110,000.
-However, NPs also report earning annual bonuses for performance factors like quality of care and outcomes, which can increase annual earnings to $115,000.
-Learn more about primary care NP salaries.
+According to the BLS, the median base salary for a full-time nurse practitioner is $129,210.
+However, NPs awho work in hospitals can increase their annual earnings to $137,790.

 Nurse practitioners are in high demand.
 As the U.S. population ages and the need for health services increases, NPs are increasingly being called on to provide preventive and primary care services.
-The increasing number of community health centers nationwide also contributes to demand; HealthAffairs notes that community health centers saw a 31% increase in the number of patients seen from 2013-2018.
+The increasing number of community health centers nationwide also contributes to that demand.

 NPs need an RN license, a graduate degree in nursing, and an advanced practice license, earned by passing a national certification exam.
 The path to earning your master’s depends on whether you already have a BSN.
 If you do, you can enter an MSN program directly.
 Otherwise, an RN-to-MSN program will prepare you for advanced practice.
 Some organizations have supported making the DNP the required degree for all entry-level NPs; however, currently, there is no mandate.